TurboWarp/desktop/README.md

  - Linux (Snap): `~/snap/turbowarp-desktop/current/.config/turbowarp-desktop`
  - Linux (Flatpak): `~/.var/app/org.turbowarp.TurboWarp/config/turbowarp-desktop`

 Create the file `userscript.js` in this folder to configure custom JS.
 Create the file `userstyle.css` in this folder to configure custom CSS.
-Completely restart TurboWarp Desktop (including all windows) to apply.
+Completely restart TurboWarp Desktop (including all windows) to apply. -->

-## Update checker

-TurboWarp Desktop includes a simple update checker.
-This update checker is disabled by default on local builds.
-To manally enable it, set the `TW_ENABLE_UPDATE_CHECKER` environment variable to `1` at build-time.
-In builds with the update checker enabled, the checker can be disabled through the "(?) > Desktop Settings" menu or by setting the `TW_DISABLE_UPDATE_CHECKER` environment variable to `1` at runtime.

 ## Uninstall